brennansk1/greta-ai-data-analysis/GRETA_CLI_ARCHITECTURE.md

 ### Testability and Maintainability
 - Modular design facilitates unit testing of individual components.
 - Use of type hints and interfaces improves code readability and reduces bugs.
+- Comprehensive logging enables debugging and monitoring of production deployments.
+- Error handling with informative messages and graceful degradation ensures reliability.